kylielee505/tortoiseupdatedkylieleenew/README.md

 # AI Voice Cloning

-This [repo](https://git.ecker.tech/mrq/ai-voice-cloning)/[rentry](https://rentry.org/AI-Voice-Cloning/) aims to serve as both a foolproof guide for setting up AI voice cloning tools for legitimate, local use on Windows/Linux, as well as a stepping stone for anons that genuinely want to play around with [TorToiSe](https://github.com/neonbjb/tortoise-tts).
+This [repository](https://git.ecker.tech/mrq/ai-voice-cloning) and [guide](https://rentry.org/AI-Voice-Cloning/) aims to provide a comprehensive setup for AI voice cloning tools for legitimate, local use on both Windows and Linux systems.
+It also serves as a resource for individuals interested in experimenting with [TorToiSe](https://github.com/neonbjb/tortoise-tts).

-Similar to my own findings for Stable Diffusion image generation, this rentry may appear a little disheveled as I note my new findings with TorToiSe.
-Please keep this in mind if the guide seems to shift a bit or sound confusing.
+Like my previous findings with Stable Diffusion image generation, this guide may seem somewhat unstructured as I document my new experiences with TorToiSe.
+Please be patient if certain sections feel disjointed or confusing.

->\>Ugh... why bother when I can just abuse 11.AI?
+> "Ugh... why bother when I can just abuse 11.AI?"
+>

-You're more than welcome to, but TorToiSe is shaping up to be a very promising tool, especially with finetuning now on the horizon.
+> You're welcome to do so, but TorToiSe is proving to be a promising tool, especially with fine-tuning capabilities on the horizon.

-This is not endorsed by [neonbjb](https://github.com/neonbjb/).
-I do not expect this to run into any ethical issues, as it seems (like me), this is mostly for making funny haha vidya characters say funny lines.
+**Note:** This project is not endorsed by [neonbjb](https://github.com/neonbjb/).
+I do not anticipate any ethical issues arising, as the primary intention here is to create humorous video game characters saying amusing lines.

 ## Documentation

-Please consult [the wiki](https://git.ecker.tech/mrq/ai-voice-cloning/wiki) for the documentation.
+For detailed documentation, please consult [the wiki](https://git.ecker.tech/mrq/ai-voice-cloning/wiki).

 ## Bug Reporting

-If you run into any problems, please refer to the [issues you may encounter](https://git.ecker.tech/mrq/ai-voice-cloning/wiki/Issues) wiki page first.
+If you encounter any issues, please refer to the [issues you may encounter](https://git.ecker.tech/mrq/ai-voice-cloning/wiki/Issues) wiki page for potential solutions.